agusquartz/rust-postgres-pool/README.md

 let mut path = dirs::config_dir()
     .ok_or("Cannot find configuration directory")?;

-// Append the path to the sysman env file path.push("the_app/.env");
+// Append the path to the env file path.push("the_app/.env");

 // Load environment variables from the file